Rational Homotopy Equivalence: Algorithmic minimal model for a simplicial set

 \subsection{The isomorphism between $C^*(X,\Qbb)$ and $W(X)$}

 We will define cochain complexes $C_{PL}(X)$ and $W(X)$ and show that the isomorphism \circled{1} is a composition of two natural isomorphisms

-Remind Construction \ref{constr} and Proposition \ref{AplDelta}.
+Recall Construction \ref{constr} and Proposition \ref{AplDelta}.
 Their consequence is that $\mathcal (A_{PL})_n$ are polynomial differential forms on the standard $n$-simplex.
-Similarly, $\Delta[n]$ can be substituted in $C^*(-)$ to obtain a simplicial cochain algebra $C_{PL}$, which can be found in the book \cite{FHT}.
+Similarly, $\Delta[n]$ can be substituted in $C^*(-)$ to obtain a simplicial cochain algebra $C_{PL}$ (more details are available in the book \cite{FHT}).

 \begin{defn} The simplicial cochain algebra $C_{PL}=\{(C_{PL})_n\}_{n\geq 0}$ is defined by \begin{itemize} \item cochain algebras $(C_{PL})_n=C^*(\Delta[n];\Qbb)$ for $n\ge 0$, \item the face $\partial_i=C^*([d_i])$ and degeneracy $s_j=C^*([\rho_j])$ morphisms which are induced by standard inclusions $d_i\colon [n]\to [n+1]$ and standard degeneracy maps $\rho_j\colon [n+1]\to [n]$. \end{itemize} Now, Construction \ref{constr} defines the cochain algebra $C_{PL}(X)$. \end{defn}